 The total amount of real estate investments may add up to a maximum of 25 per cent of the company's investment assets.
-Further information on real estate investments and allocations can be found under "Real estate investments" in the section "Investment operations".
+Further information on fixed-income and loan investments can be found under the headings, "Fixed-income investments" and "Illiquid loans" in the section "Investment operations".